Estonian Barley Scones with Caraway Seeds

 1 teaspoon of caraway seeds;

-¾ cup of wheat flour (grade I or II, or wholemeal flour);
+¾ cup of wheat flour or wholemeal flour;

 ½ teaspoon of baking soda or 1 teaspoon of baking powder.